 Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1: Election of Directors The plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II directors.
-"FOR ALL" "WITHHOLD ALL" "FOR ALL EXCEPT" None(1) No(2) Proposal No. 2: Ratification, by Ordinary Resolution, of the Appointment of Our Independent Registered Public Accounting Firm The affirmative vote of the holders of a simple majority of our ordinary shares present in person, by remote communication, or by proxy and voting at the Annual Meeting.(3) "FOR" "AGAINST" "ABSTAIN" None(4) Yes(5)
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III directors.
+"FOR ALL" "WITHHOLD ALL" "FOR ALL EXCEPT" None(1) No(2) Proposal No. 2: Approval, on an Advisory (Non- Binding) Basis, of the Compensation of Our Named Executive Officers The affirmative vote of the holders of a simple majority of our ordinary shares present in person, by remote communication, or by proxy and voting at the Annual Meeting.(3) "FOR" "AGAINST" "ABSTAIN" None(4) No(2) Proposal No. 3: Approval, on an Advisory (Non- Binding) Basis, of the Frequency of Future Advisory Votes on Compensation of our Named Executive Officers The frequency that receives the affirmative vote of the holders of a simple majority of our ordinary shares present in person, by remote communication, or by proxy and voting at the Annual Meeting will be the frequency recommended by shareholders.
+If no frequency receives the foregoing vote, then we will consider the option of 1 YEAR, 2 YEARS or 3 YEARS that receives the highest number of votes cast to be the frequency recommended by shareholders.(3) "1 YEAR" "2 YEARS" "3 YEARS" "ABSTAIN" None(4) No(2) Proposal No. 4: Ratification, by Ordinary Resolution, of the Appointment of Our Independent Registered Public Accounting Firm The affirmative vote of the holders of a simple majority of our ordinary shares present in person, by remote communication, or by proxy and voting at the Annual Meeting.(3) "FOR" "AGAINST" "ABSTAIN" None(4) Yes(5)

-- (1) Votes that are "withheld" will have the same effect as an abstention and will not count as a vote "FOR" or "AGAINST" a director, because directors are elected by plurality voting. - (2) As this proposal is not considered a discretionary matter, brokers lack authority to exercise their discretion to vote uninstructed shares on this proposal. - (3) For Proposal No. 2, this assumes voting is conducted by way of a poll and not a show of hands. - (4) A vote marked as an "Abstention" is not considered a vote cast and will, therefore, not affect the outcome of this proposal. - (5) As this proposal is considered a discretionary matter, brokers are permitted to exercise their discretion to vote uninstructed shares on this proposal.
+(1) Votes that are "withheld" will have the same effect as an abstention and will not count as a vote "FOR" or "AGAINST" a director, because directors are elected by plurality voting.

+- (2) As this proposal is not considered a discretionary matter, brokers lack authority to exercise their discretion to vote uninstructed shares on this proposal. - (3) This assumes voting is conducted by way of a poll and not a show of hands. - (4) A vote marked as an "Abstention" is not considered a vote cast and will, therefore, not affect the outcome of this proposal. - (5) As this proposal is considered a discretionary matter, brokers are permitted to exercise their discretion to vote uninstructed shares on this proposal.
 We do not expect any broker non-votes on this proposal.